mangaloyalty/mangaloyalty-server/DRAFT.md

           addedAt: Date                     // when was this chapter added? one should always match `lastChapterAddedAt` deletedAt?
 Date                   // when was this chapter found to have been deleted?
-          id: Guid                          // generated identifier for this chapter pageCount?: number                // when set, chapter has been made available locally, and the .json should be there!
+          id: Guid                          // generated identifier for this chapter
+          stored: boolean                   // has chapter been made available locally?
           title: string                     // backup in case chapter gets deleted from metadata }
       }
       users: {
         [name: string]: {                   // default user 'admin' to get everything rolling w/o implementing auth
-          addedAt: Date                     // when did this user add this series? lastChapterReadAt?: Date          // when did this user last read this series? or did not open yet? (start reading/rediscover)
+          addedAt: Date                     // when did this user add this series? lastPageReadAt?: Date             // when did this user last read a page for this series? or did not open yet? (start reading/rediscover)
           chapters: {
             [id: Guid]: {                   // when chapterId exists, user has opened the chapter (continue reading/completed)
+              pageNumber: number            // which is the last page read?
-              readAt: Date                  // when did this user read this chapter? happens when `pageNumber` is updated, one should always match `lastChapterReadAt`
+              pageReadAt: Date              // when did this user last read a page? happens when `pageNumber` is updated, one should always match `lastPageReadAt`
-              pageNumber: number            // when pageNumber === pageCount, user has read the chapter }
+              completed: boolean            // true when pageNumber === pageCount, but only available in a session (e.g. non-stored chapters), so it must be persisted!
+            }
           }
         }